Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 How to create a contract for an independent contractor

-Contracts for independent contractors should cover items including the services being rendered, the length of the agreement, intellectual property rights, and confidentiality.
-International contract management requires specialized knowledge for each country’s laws and tax systems.
+Contracts for independent contractors should cover services rendered, the length of the agreement, intellectual property rights, and confidentiality.
+International contract management requires specialized knowledge of each country’s laws and tax systems.
 You cannot approach every country the same way.

 Make sure your agreement is legally valid in the country where the contractor resides.
 Every country will have different requirements, so be prepared to tailor your independent contractor agreements for each country where you hire.